kacpertopol/printable_paper/README.md

 Dołączam moją kolekcję kropeczek i kreseczek, które można sobie dodać do ulubionego papieru na drukarce.
 Nazwy plików można odszyfrować korzystając z klucza:

-- "double", "single " oznacza odpowiednio stronę A4 w całości lub podzieloną na dwie A5

-- "lines", "dots", "linesdots" oznacza odpowiednio papier w linie, papier w kropeczki oraz papier w linie i kropeczki (widziełam kiedyś taki, chyba japoński papier, wydaje mi się, że to ciekawa opcja)
+A collection of printable paper.
+The file names inside `printable_paper` can be interpreted using the following key:

+- "single", "double" means a single A4 page or an A4 page divided into two A5 pages

+- "lines", "dots", "linesdots" means lined, dotted and line-dotted paper respectively

-- "5mm", "6mm", "college" oznacza odstęp pomiędzy liniami 5mm, 6mm oraz tzw. college ruled
+- "5mm", "6mm", "college" means 5mm, 6mm or college ruled spacing

-- "smallmargin", "mediummargin", "largemargin" oznacza mały, średni oraz duży margines
+- "smallmargin", "mediummargin", "largemargin" means small, medium or large margins

-- "light" oznacza jaśniejsze, mniej rzucające się w oczy kropeczki, kreseczki

-Oczywiście nie wszystkich próbowałem.
-Moją obecnie ulubioną wersją jest:
+- "light" means lighter dots and lines

+The files were created with `paper_dot_line.nb`.
+I haven't tried them all, my favorite is:

 "double_linesdots_6mm_smallmargin_light.pdf"

-Podoba mi się idea kropeczek i kresek naraz.
-Linie przyjemnie prowadzą pismo a kropeczki przydają się gdy czasem trzeba coś równo narysować.
-Nadruk jest dość jasny i nie rzuca się w oczy.
+I like the idea of having both lines and dots.
+The lines guide your writing and the dots are useful when some precision is needed for drawing.